Great British September Clean – do you love where you live?

 “Our street cleansing team work hard all year to keep the district clean and tidy but litter is an ongoing issue.
 This is why we are continuing to encourage all our residents to help us by putting their litter in a bin or taking it home.
 It is in everyone’s interest to keep the district free of litter, because we all benefit from clean streets.”

-To find out more about the Great British September Clean, including how you can pledge to take part, visit www.keepbritaintidy.org.
+Find out more about the Great British September Clean, including how you can pledge to take part.